twixraider81/exolang/README.md

 Goal
 ----
 The aim is to develop a jiting/compiling rapid prototyping "script" language.
-(Cause developing in C/C++/C#/Java is horribly slow and espcially incase of C error prone).
+(Cause developing in C/C++/C#/Java is horribly slow and espcially incase of C error prone or complicated.
+I look at you C++.).
 It will borrow or base on PHP syntax while trying to alleviate the pains or wrong doings of that it.

 Quickstart